space-cadet/finite-velocity-diffusion/memory-bank/activeContext.md

 2. **Parameter Analysis Page**: Tools to explore how different parameters affect propagation speed, wave-diffusion behavior, and stability conditions
 3. **Numerical Analysis Page**: Tools for convergence and error analysis

+We are now planning to add a new section focused on graph-based diffusion:

+4. **Graph Diffusion Page**: A new page to explore diffusion on graphs using both ordinary and finite-velocity diffusion models, with and without potential terms

 Current focus areas include:

+1. **Graph-Based Diffusion Implementation**: Developing the new graph diffusion features
-1. **Memory Bank Maintenance**: Ensuring the memory bank documentation is up-to-date with the latest changes
+2. **Memory Bank Maintenance**: Ensuring the memory bank documentation is up-to-date with the latest changes
-2. **Potential Optimizations**: Identifying opportunities to enhance performance, especially for 2D simulations
+3. **Potential Optimizations**: Identifying opportunities to enhance performance, especially for 2D simulations
-3. **UI Refinements**: Continuing to improve the user interface for better usability
+4. **UI Refinements**: Continuing to improve the user interface for better usability
-4. **Additional Analysis Tools**: Considering additional tools for deeper analysis of solution properties
+5. **Additional Analysis Tools**: Considering additional tools for deeper analysis of solution properties

 ## Recent Changes